-GORM requires that the articles be printed in a common type of and complete page layout for formal integrity, readability and standards.
-Therefore, the manuscripts whose plagiarism detection and bibliography preparation is finished are sent to a company chosen by the editorial board for layout and galley.
+GORM requires that the articles be printed in a common type of and complete page layout for formal integrity, readability, and standards.
+Therefore, the manuscripts whose plagiarism detection and bibliography preparation are finished are sent to a company chosen by the editorial board for layout and galley.
 Incurring costs for page layout and preparation of the copy for print lie with the author(s).

 Once the manuscript has been typeset; one set of page proofs (as PDF files) will be sent by e-mail to the corresponding author.
 Therefore a working email address must be provided for the corresponding author.
-Acrobat Reader version 9 or higher will be required in order to read this file.
+Acrobat Reader version 9 or higher will be required to read this file.
 This software can be downloaded (free of charge) from the following website: https://get.adobe.com/tr/reader/.
-Latest version of the software will let the corresponding author to open, read on screen and edit the proof electronically.
-The corresponding author may prefer to print the pdf and add the corrections offline and scan the corrected proof and attach to the reply mail.
+The latest version of the software will let the corresponding author open, read on screen and edit the proof electronically.
+The corresponding author may prefer to print the pdf, add the corrections offline, scan the corrected proof, and attach it to the reply mail.

 Further instructions will be sent with the proof.
 To avoid publication delays proofs should be checked immediately and returned by email indicated on the proofs within 48 hours.
 Corrections by other means will not be accepted.
 It is important to ensure that all corrections are sent back to the journal in one communication: checking carefully before replying is very important, as inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely the responsibility of the corresponding author.
 The publisher may proceed with the publication of the article if no response is received within 48 hours.